rubyfeller/openremote-azure-pipeline/README.md

 terraform init
 ```

-## Step 4: Configure OIDC Authentication
+## Step 4: Configure OIDC authentication

 [Azure Provider: Authenticating using a Service Principal with Open ID Connect](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc)

+## Step 5: Add role assignment
+Add the `Owner` and `User Access Administrator` roles to the service principal.
+See the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) on how to do this via the portal or CLI.

+Make sure to set the 'Assign access to' to 'User, group, or service principal' and search for the service principal if it doesn't show automatically.

+For 'What user can do', please select 'Allow user to assign all roles (highly privileged)'.

+## Step 6: Add Graph API permissions
+Go to Microsoft Entra ID and select `Enterprise applications`.
+Select the application.
+Click on `Permissions` and set the Microsoft Graph `Directory.Read.All` permission.

+For more information, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal).

-## Step 5: Store Secrets and variables in GitHub Repository
+## Step 7: Store secrets and variables in GitHub repository

 Go to your GitHub repository settings and add the following secrets:

 - `ARM_CLIENT_ID`: The application `clientId` from the Azure Entra (previously called Azure AD) App created in the previous step.
 - `ARM_SUBSCRIPTION_ID`: Your Azure subscription ID.
 - `ARM_TENANT_ID`: Your Azure tenant ID.
-- `RESOURCE_GROUP_NAME`: Name of the Azure resource group that will be created
+- `RESOURCE_GROUP_NAME`: Name of the Azure resource group that will be created.
-- `SSH_PUBLIC_KEY`: SSH key
+- `SSH_PUBLIC_KEY`: SSH key.
-- `SSH_SOURCE_IP`: IP address that's allowed to SSH into virtual machine
+- `SSH_SOURCE_IP`: IP address that's allowed to SSH into virtual machine.
-- `STORAGE_ACCOUNT`: Name of the Azure storage account that will be created (e.g. openremotestorage)
+- `STORAGE_ACCOUNT`: Name of the Azure storage account that will be created (e.g. openremotestorage).
-- `CONTAINER_NAME`: Name of the container that will be created for storing the Terraform state (e.g. tfstate)
+- `CONTAINER_NAME`: Name of the container that will be created for storing the Terraform state (e.g. tfstate).
+- `SERVICE_PRINCIPAL_OBJECT_ID`: Service Principal Object ID.

 The `TF_ACTIONS_WORKING_DIR` variable can be set in the `Repository variables`.
 It should specify the folder where your Terraform files are located.
 By default, it should point to `./terraform-azure`, as the path is relative to the `.github/workflows` folder.

-## Step 6: Add terraform.tfvars file
+## Step 8: Add terraform.tfvars file
 Add a terraform.tfvars file locally, in which at least the following variables should be added:

 ```go